Thoth-Princess of Swords

 The Ace of Swords represents the Root of the Element of Air which is also representative of the Seed of Consciousness and is the power the Princess of Swords wields.

-The Thoth and Night Sun Tarot, Ace of Swords, represents the Root of the Element of Air which is also representative of the Seed of Consciousness and/or the unhatched egg at the Night Sun Tarot Page's feet.
-When lacking the Will that is Spirit, consciousness behaves like Air, which blows which ever-way of the common current.
-In nature, Air lacks the concentrated will of Fire to unite with water and it lacks a corresponding passion to unite with its twin, earth.
-Hence, Air has no self-generated impulse, and is totally dependent on the heat or cold of the moment.
-But when set in motion by its Father-Fire and its Mother-Water, it magnifies their power into something horrific, such as tornadoes or hurricanes, or the Princess of Swords.
-Wind in this state, is comparable to Consciousness, as all embracing, all penetrating, all wandering and all consuming.
-Therefore, in traditional Tarot, The Ace of Swords was often called DOOM.
+When lacking the Will that is Spirit, consciousness behaves like Air, which blows whichever way of the common current or heated moment.
+In nature, the Air element lacks the concentrated will of Fire to unite with water and it lacks a corresponding passion to unite with its twin, earth.
+Air has no self-generated impulse, and is totally dependent on the heat or cold of the moment.
+But when set in motion by its Father-Fire and its Mother-Water, it can magnify their power into something horrific, such as tornadoes or hurricanes, or the Princess of Swords.
+Wind in this state, is comparable to Mind as all embracing, all penetrating, all wandering and all consuming.

 When thrown during a reading, the Ace of Swords is an Invoked force for good or evil.
 It represents the whirling force and strength through trouble.
 It can be the Sword of Wrath upholding Divine Authority and thus an affirmation of justice in the querent's life.

 Represents the earthly part of Air.
 She is the fixation of the Volatile.
 She represents the influence of Heaven on Earth and brings about the materialization of idea.